 Welcome to Wynken de Worde, a blog named after one of the earliest English printers and where I write about early printed books, book history, and the digital technologies that can help us learn about books and reading.
 And this is me: book historian, library enthusiast, digital tools explorer.
 I strive to connect people with special collections libraries and to connect libraries with the growing world of digital resources for exploring book history.

-My current energies are focused on a project about how early books were made, and how to work with them and their digital facsimiles: A Handbook for Studying Early Printed Books, 1450–1800, coming out from Wiley Blackwell in the spring of 2018, ready for adoption for your fall courses!
-Along with the book is an open-access website to help teachers and students explore the subject by providing lots of images of books and teaching and research references.
+My current energies are focused on a project about how early books were made, and how to work with them and their digital facsimiles: Studying Early Printed Books, 1450–1800: A Practical Guide, coming out from Wiley Blackwell in the spring of 2018, ready for adoption for your fall courses!
+Along with the book is an open-access website–Early Printed Books–that will help teachers and students explore the subject by providing lots of images of books and teaching and research references.

 I worked at the Folger Shakespeare Library for nearly a decade—first as Undergraduate Program Director and then as Digital Media Strategist—and I have taught at universities on a wide range of subjects.
 I have a PhD in English from the University of Pennsylvania, where I focused on modern performances of Shakespeare, a subject that is still near and dear to me: I’m the author of Shakespeare and Feminist Performance: Ideology on Stage (Routledge, 2001) and editor of New Directions in Renaissance Drama and Performance Studies (Palgrave Macmillan, 2010).
 I’ve also written about the need to be aware of theatrical languages and about how performance is incorporated into digital apps.
 (All this, and more, can be found on my c.v., in brief or in full.)